yash-k2001/rabbitmq-messages_queueing/README.md

 - [Project Structure](#project-structure)

 ## Introduction
-This project demonstrates how to upload images to MinIO using Multer in an Express.js application.
-MinIO is a high-performance, S3-compatible object storage.
+This project demonstrates how to upload images to MinIO using Multer in an Express.js application, and how to implement a messaging queue using RabbitMQ to handle asynchronous events.
+MinIO is a high-performance, S3-compatible object storage, while RabbitMQ is a reliable messaging broker.
 Multer is a middleware for handling `multipart/form-data`, which is primarily used for uploading files.

 ## Features
-- Upload images to MinIO.
-- Retrieve images from MinIO. **In Upcoming Release**
-- Uses Multer for handling file uploads.
+- Asynchronous messaging using RabbitMQ for processing image upload events.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 - Node.js (v16 or v18 preferred)
 - MinIO server (running and accessible)
+- RabbitMQ server (running and accessible)
 - npm (Node Package Manager)

 ## Installation